Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Category theory and dynamical systems

-The notion of Rota algebra has been introduced in \cite{TempestaJDE}, as the natural Galois differential algebra in which the discretization procedure is performed.
-In this work, we develop a categorical approach to this concept.
+The notion of Rota algebra has been introduced in \cite{TempestaJDE}, as the natural Galois differential algebra where the discretization procedure is carried out.
+In this section, this notion will be generalized to the case of Laurent formal power series.
+We shall also develop a categorical approach.